Frequently Asked QuestionsV2 · 29 questions

 Is there a buyback / burn mechanism?

 Yes.
-BuyerContract.buybackAndBurn(ethAmount, minThodlOut) lets the Safe spend treasury ETH to buy $THODL from the LP and burn it.
+BuyerContractV2.buybackAndBurn(ethAmount, minThodlOut) lets the Safe spend treasury ETH to buy $THODL from the LP and burn it.
 Net effect: the pool's ETH side grows, the $THODL side shrinks → spot price rises and float reduces.

-Both mechanisms are deflationary; the total supply can only ever go down.
+The total supply can only ever go down.

 The trust model rests on what the smart contract code cannot do, by construction.
 Every class of risk is eliminated at the code level rather than by policy.